AOEpeople/aoe_technology_radar/README.md

 As an alternative to `npm run build`, you can start the dev server via `npm run dev`, which will watch for changes in the `radar` and `public` folder and rebuild the radar automatically.
 The dev server serves on `http://localhost:3000/techradar` or the path you specified via `basePath`.

+### Step 7: Deploy your radar

+The build artifact is a static site and can be hosted on any web server.
+You can use our demo [`.github/workflows/main.yml`](.github/workflows/main.yml) to host your radar on [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/what-is-github-pages).

 ## Advanced styling with `custom.css`